-If you find yourself the victim of defective drugs, then you need to contact an attorney with the experience to handle your case.
-The attorneys at Angell Law Firm have represented the victims of defective drugs for many years.
+If you find yourself the victim of defective drugs, then you need to contact a personal injury attorney with the experience to handle your case.
+The Atlanta defective product attorneys at Angell Law Firm have represented the victims of defective drugs for many years.
 In this time, we’ve answered many questions about defective drug lawsuits.
 Here are some of the most frequently asked questions that we hear.

 What are Defective Drugs?

 When the negative effects of a medication outweigh the benefits of the drug, then it can be considered defective.
 The symptoms of defective drugs can vary, but in general, they cause suffering or injuries that can last a lifetime or impact the quality of life.
 These consequences are severe and sometimes, life-changing.
 Unfortunately, in a lot of situations, the bad prescription drug can even be lethal.